 - Try to hold contractions for about 10 seconds or even more

 - Finally, release the Kegel once the urge to ejaculate clears off

-Performing Kegel exercises to ensure that your pelvic floor muscles have the strength to overcome the pressure of premature ejaculation is not easy but by focusing on the benefit.
-This might take you few weeks or months to achieve, but if you follow the instructions keenly, you can get the desired results.
-The learning process will require a lot of practice and patient and a lot trying to perfect.
+Performing Kegel exercises to ensure that your pelvic floor muscles have the strength to overcome the pressure of premature ejaculation is not easy but focusing on the benefit.
+This might take you a few weeks or months to achieve, but if you follow the instructions keenly, you can get the desired results.
+The learning process will require a lot of practice and patient and a lot of trying to perfect.